robtac/CS-564-Capstone/README.md

 - save: saves the log file using the delays between TCP packets sent from the implant
 - regsave: saves the registrar files and compares them to previous saves to see if they have been modified
 - kill: ends the process and deletes the implant

+## Steps to run
+1. Adjust IP address in server.py and client.c to be correct for where you will be running your server.
+2. Compile client.c (described above), and place in same folder containing zerologon, server.py, install.bat and zerologon.sh
+3. To start the server, in a separate terminal run: python server.py
+4. Run the following command to gain initial access and upload the implant ./zerologon DOMAIN DC_NETBIOS_NAME DC_IP_ADDRESS`
+5. In the terminal running the server run any of the commands described above